sambo2021/jenkins-task/README.md

     #### - github username and password
 - creating ci pipeline on jenkins master to build infrastructure, ssh on private instance and configure ansible on.

-# for ansible file that donna run on private instance that would later created as a jenkins slave
+# For ansible file that gonna run on private instance that would later created as a jenkins slave
 - making a jenkins_home directory
 - installing java jdk
 - installing docker cli and daemon to deploy our application as container